OpenSecuritySummit/oss-website/content/sessions/2022/mini-summits/Jul/Governance/a-panel-discussion-focused-on-women-in-cyber-and-authority.md

 ## About this session

-- This discussion will aim to explore authority issues connected to women in cyber particularly during the onboarding process and regarding retention.
+- This discussion will aim to explore authority issues connected to men/women in cyber particularly during the onboarding process and regarding retention.
 We will aim to explore:
 - who people in cyber look to as authority figures in cyber today
 - examine whether there may be any pre-programmed biases in the sector in prioritising male authority figures;
 - how this is reflected in sector-specific literature - the citation and reference to female voices,